Richard Rodriguez

 Richard Rodriguez (born July 31, 1944) is an American writer who became famous as the author of Hunger of Memory: The Education of Richard Rodriguez (1982), a narrative about his intellectual development.

 Early life

-He was born on July 31, 1944, into a Mexican immigrant family in San Francisco, California.
-Rodriguez spoke Spanish until he went to a Catholic school at 6.
+He was born on July 31, 1944, into a Mexican immigrant family in San Francisco, California where he spoke Spanish until age 6.
 As a youth in Sacramento, California, he delivered newspapers and worked as a gardener.

+Education

-He graduated from Sacramento's Christian Brothers High School.
+Rodriguez went to Catholic school starting from age 6 at Sacred Heart School in Sacramento and graduated from Christian Brothers High School.

+He received a BA from Stanford University in English in 1967, an MA in philosophy from Columbia University in 1969, and was a PhD candidate in English Renaissance literature at the University of California, Berkeley from 1969 to 1972.
+He also attended the Warburg Institute in London on a Fulbright fellowship in order to conduct research for his doctoral dissertation but ultimately did not complete the degree.